linuxserver/linuxserver.io/content/docs/running-our-containers.md

 To help reduce variation between our images, we have adopted a common structure pattern for application config and dependent directories.
 This means that each image has its own internal `/config` directory which holds all application-specific configuration.
 With the exception of a small number of images, all of our images expose this volume.

 We do this because we believe that it makes it easier to answer the common question of "where does the application data get persisted?" - the answer being "always in `/config`".
+If you don't map this directory when creating your containers, the config will only last as long as the lifespan of the container itself!

 ## Creating a Container